-Gallagher, M. (2019 Forthcoming).
+Gallagher, M. (2020 In Press).
 Disposition, abstraction, and distilling a complex cosmopolitanism in mobile spaces.
 In N. Bonderup Dohn, P. Jandric, M. de Laat & T. Ryberg Politics (Eds.), Mobility, Agency and Data in Networked Learning.
 London: Springer.

 Gallagher, M. (2019).
 Artificial intelligence and the mobilities of inclusion: the accumulated advantages of 5G networks, machine learning, and surfacing outliers.
 In J. Knox, Y. Wang, M. Gallagher (Eds.)
 Inclusive Education, ICT, and Artificial Intelligence, London: Springer.

 Knox, J.; Wang, Y. & Gallagher, M. (2019).
 AI, Inclusion, and ‘Everyone Learning Everything’.
 In Artificial Intelligence and Inclusive Education, London: Springer.

 Gallagher, M. (2019).
 Moving Beyond Microwork: Rebundling Digital Education and Reterritorialising Digital Labour.
 In Peters, M. A.; Jandrić, P.; & Means, A. J. (Eds.).
 Education and Technological Unemployment.
 London: Springer.

 Knox, J.; Wang, Y. & Gallagher, M. (2019).
 Artificial Intelligence and Inclusive Education: Speculative Futures and Emerging Practices.
 London: Springer.

 Gallagher, M. (2019).
 AI, Chatbots, and Disconnects with Neo-Confucianism in South Korea.
 In M. Pegrum (Ed.)
 Mobile Lenses on Learning: Languages and Literacies on the Move.
 London: Springer.